Full-Time RV: Choosing a Domicile

 12-1-4.
 For the purposes of this title, the term, residence, means the place in which a person is domiciled as shown by an actual fixed permanent dwelling, establishment, or any other abode has fixed the person's habitation and to which the person returns after a period of absence.

-The House has tabled this version of the Senate bill (as of February 2024).
+The House tabled this version of the bill so there is still a 30-day residency requirement.

 Legal Challenges to the New South Dakota Voting Laws